jcetron/jcetron.github.io/cv.md

 **Presidential Scholar, Graduate School of Arts and Sciences**
 _Harvard University, Cambridge, MA, September 2018 - Present_
 Awarded by the Harvard Graduate School of Arts and Sciences in special recognition of a commitment to public service and intellectual excellence.
 Nominated by the Harvard Department of Psychology.

+**Certificate of Distinction in Teaching, Derek Bok Center for Teaching and Learning**
+_Harvard University, Cambridge, MA, Fall 2020_
+Award for teaching excellence in PSY 1950: Intermediate Statistical Analysis in Psychology.

 **Fellow, Kavli Summer Institute in Cognitive Neuroscience**
 _University of California, Santa Barbara, Summer 2019_